PVieira04/CI-project-1/TESTING.md

 Resulting Investigation:
 - Cumulative Layout Shift(CLS) is either the same or higher on mobile when compared to desktop.
 This could affect the Performance score.
-- The problem with this hypothesis is that the about page has an the same CLS value on mobile and desktop renders of the tool (0.042).
+- The problem with this hypothesis is that the about page has the same CLS value on mobile and desktop renders of the tool (0.042).
 - Across desktop renders of all pages, the First Contentful Paint and Largest Contentful Paint are at 0.5 seconds, whereas mobile renders of all pages have a First Contentful Paint of 1.7 and a Largest Contentful Paint of 1.7 or higher.
 - Unable to find a reason why mobile renders are slower across the board.